MarshmelloSUCKS/FFmpeg-Multiband/README.md

 You can use this tool to process most popular audio file formats.
 Multiple processing options are available, meaning you can have a bit of compression or lots of it.

+`FFmpeg-Multiband.sh` is the standard version of the script. `FFmpeg-Multiband-FM.sh` contains a low-pass filter suitable for FM Radio transmitting.

 ## = = PREREQUISITES = =

 FFmpeg - Needed for compression and processing.